-SUMMARY-Provides for the [prescribing, ordering and] dispensing of [contraceptive supplies by pharmacists.] self-administered hormonal contraceptives to any patient.
+SUMMARY-Provides for the prescribing, ordering and dispensing of contraceptive supplies by pharmacists.
 (BDR 54-921)

 FISCAL NOTE: Effect on Local Government: May have Fiscal Impact.
 Effect on the State: Yes.

 CONTAINS UNFUNDED MANDATE (§ 13) (NOT REQUESTED BY AFFECTED LOCAL GOVERNMENT)